vincentium123/Attractiveness-Methods-Evaluation/README.md

 There’s a problem, however, that no researchers have yet dealt with- seeing how accurate these neural networks are.
 Often the trained neural networks are trained on the bulk of a dataset (80-90%) then tested on the remainder.
 That’s useful information, but what it doesn’t cover is how well the neural networks do on a new dataset- in other words, how generalizable they are.

 That’s the task I set for myself.
-I first tested eight publicly available pre-trained neural networks by attempting to replicate the results of five published studies (the authors kindly shared their data with me).
-As they largely failed to replicate the studies, I then trained two new neural networks on a newer dataset that I hoped corrected the flaws of earlier datasets.
+I first tested eight publicly available neural networks, each trained to judge attractiveness in images, by using on hundreds of images that have been used in published studies on the effects of attractiveness.
+I then attempted to replicate the results of five published studies (the authors kindly shared their data with me).
+Data from the neural networks largely failed to replicate the studies, so I then tried training two new neural networks on a newer dataset that I hoped corrected the flaws of earlier datasets.
 With these two new networks, I then ran the five studies again and conducted a new study on my own.
 Results were better, but far from perfect.

-In the end, I concluded that researchers should not use neural networks to judge attractiveness in their research without making some verifiable improvements to their predictive ability.
+In the end, I concluded that researchers should not use neural networks to judge attractiveness in their research without verifying that their neural networks are sufficiently generalizable.

 ## Technical Details